Hi everyone,

 - Is the main deliverable of the project of added value to the organization (check this with the business case and a strategy document)?

-If the steering committee would use this checklist every month in the end, every project will deliver something of added value to the organization.
+If the steering committee would use this checklist every month in the end, every project would deliver something of added value to the organization.
 And especially that which is in the business case.

-My analysis is that 90% of all IT projects fail at having a valid and approved design document available to project members and stakeholders.
-At the moment a lot of talks are about agile approaches and that it is hardly possible to create a big and blue design upfront for a project because everything changes so quickly.
+My analysis is that 90% of all IT projects fail to have a valid and approved design document available to project members and stakeholders.
+At the moment, many talks are about agile approaches, and it is hardly possible to create a big blue design upfront for a project because everything changes so quickly.
 In my opinion, when architects have enough experience and knowledge about the subject at hand, it is always possible to create an architectural design of a solution upfront a project with at least one level of abstraction (i.e. conceptual, logical, physical or implementational).

 For more information about the SMART IT Project checklist: